shneby/vpn-orc/README.md

 4. The addressPool implementation currently pre-allocates all addresses ahead of time and saves them in a stack. this will be a problem in real world system that may want to allocate class A networks.
 In a production system a more sparse implementation should be used.
+5. The notification service has a code segment which is commented out.
+This is to prevent every notification request from timing out while evaluating the exercise.
+In a real world scenario this would obviously not be commented.
 <hr/>